Updated · Apr 02, 2022

 When experimenting with this software's interface to prepare this GlassWire review, I loved how incredibly easy it was to use it.
 Most things were self-explanatory.

 However, some things might require a bit of network savvy, for instance, graph interpretation.
 The good news is that you can get things going by seeking help from the company’s responsive support.

-Clicking on any icon on the toolbar brought forth information that was easy for me to interpret and digest.
+Clicking on any icon on the toolbar brought forth the information that was easy for me to interpret and digest.
 The graph broke down data in terms of traffic and apps, of which I had a choice to view each separately.

 The system color-coded each item on the graph when I chose a combined view for differentiation.
-My dashboard wasn’t cluttered; hence everything was easy to locate.
+My dashboard wasn't cluttered; hence, everything was easy to locate.

 When doing this GlassWire review, I needed to give you a picture of how the company support will be for you after purchase.

 This is what I found out: